croner-i-web/progression-framework/frameworks/generic.md

         criteria:
           - "Identifies problems to solve"
           - "Owns the implementation of the solution"
+          - "Is able to make minor enhancements to their projects with their local team"
       - level: 4
         criteria:
           - "Can take a long-term vision and define building blocks to get there"
+          - "Implements change to significantly improve experience for the team"
+          - "Involvement in code practice or communities of practices"
       - level: 5
         criteria:
           - "Understands the big picture and integrates company goals into their area"